2009–10 California Golden Bears men's basketball team

 The 2009–10 California Golden Bears men's basketball team represented the University of California, Berkeley in the 2009–10 NCAA Division I men's basketball season.
 This was head coach Mike Montgomery's second season at California.
-The Golden Bears played their home games at Haas Pavilion and participate in the Pacific-10 Conference.
-The Golden Bears finished the season 24-11, 13-5 in Pac-10 play to win the regular season conference championship, their first regular season title since the 1959-60 season.
+The Golden Bears played their home games at Haas Pavilion and participated in the Pacific-10 Conference.
+They finished the season 24-11, 13-5 in Pac-10 play to win the regular season conference championship, their first regular season title since the 1959-60 season.
 They lost to Washington in the finals of the Pac-10 tournament.
 They received an at-large bid to the 2010 NCAA Division I men's basketball tournament, earning an 8 seed in the South Region.
 They defeated 9 seed Louisville in the first round before falling to 1 seed and AP #3 Duke in the second round.
 The Blue Devils went on to claim their fourth national title.

 Pre-season

-In the Pac-10 preseason poll, released October 29 in Los Angeles, California during the Pac-10 media days California was selected to finish 1st in the conference.
+In the Pac-10 preseason poll, released on October 29 in Los Angeles, California during the Pac-10 media days, California was selected to finish 1st in the conference.